STUDENT COMPLAINTS POLICY AND PROCEDURE

 - The nature of any redress.

-- The finding of the hearing on a point of fact which is pertinent to the decision of the hearing.
+- The finding of the hearing is on the point of fact which is pertinent to the decision of the hearing.

 - A failure to adhere to the published procedure.